top of page

 Scatterable Landmine Detection Research

-Through synergies in multispectral, photogrammetry, thermal imaging, drone platforms and machine learning we have found a new innovative way to detect surface lain PFM-1 anti-personnel landmines.
+Through synergies in photogrammetry, thermal imaging, drone platforms and machine learning we have found a new innovative way to detect surface lain PFM-1 anti-personnel landmines.
 These particular devices pose a difficult challenge to conventional landmine detection methods like metal detecting, because the mines are primarily composed of plastic and only weigh 75 g.
 As a remnant of the Soviet-Afghan War which lasted from 1979 to 1989, there are an estimated 10 million PFM-1 devices scattered throughout Afghanistan.
 These mines remain emplaced in isolated locations, frequently out of reach of demining NGOs and act to thwart local economic and social development.
 The PFM-1s are infamously referred to as “toy mines” as children often mistake the mines for toys and set off the 5-25 kg of cumulative pressure it takes to detonate them.

-We were able to successfully identify landmines through multispectral and thermal infrared imagery datasets with the Parrot Sequoia multispectral sensor, the FLIR Vue Pro R thermal camera and the DJI RGB camera at 10 meters above ground with various drones.
+We were able to successfully identify landmines through visual, multispectral and thermal infrared imagery datasets with the Parrot Sequoia multispectral sensor, the FLIR Vue Pro R thermal camera and the DJI RGB camera at 10 meters above ground with various drones.
 Because the mines have different physical properties like reflectance, emissivity, and thermal conductivity, they heat and cool at different rate than the host geology.
 In the early morning hours when thermal inertia is greatest, the PFM-1 mines can be detected based on their differential thermal inertia.
-Because the mine has a statistically different temperature than background and characteristic shape, we are currently training a supervised learning algorithm to automate detection of the mines over large areas.
+Because the mine has a statistically different temperature than background and characteristic shape, we have trained a supervised learning algorithm to automate detection of the mines over large areas.

 Figure 4.
 (Baur et al. 2020)